Submissions

 • Title: in Spanish and English

-• Keywords: between 4 and 6, in Spanish and English
+• Keywords (articles and essays): between 4 and 6, in Spanish and English

 • Body text